dkramnik/Altium-Public/eos26_motherboard_basic/README.md

 ![](doc/PCBA_measure_adjust_VPD.jpg)

 [8] Probe between TP20 ("VREF0") and TP29 ("GND").
 Adjust potentiometer R12 (also labeled "VREF0") to set VREF0 to 0.30V.
-This sets an interval voltage reference in the source ring tuning controller ADC.
+This sets an internal voltage reference in the source ring tuning controller ADC.

 ![](doc/PCBA_measure_adjust_VREF0.jpg)

 [9] Probe between TP21 ("VREF1") and TP29 ("GND").
 Adjust potentiometer R11 (also labeled "VREF1") to set VREF1 to 0.60V.
-This sets an interval voltage reference in the source ring tuning controller ADC.
+This sets an internal voltage reference in the source ring tuning controller ADC.

 ![](doc/PCBA_measure_adjust_VREF1.jpg)

 [10] Probe between TP25 ("VREF2") and TP29 ("GND").
 Adjust potentiometer R10 (also labeled "VREF2") to set VREF2 to 0.90V.
-This sets an interval voltage reference in the source ring tuning controller ADC.
+This sets an internal voltage reference in the source ring tuning controller ADC.

 ![](doc/PCBA_measure_adjust_VREF2.jpg)